Great success with new virtual linking programme.

 There is no start date and schools can join whenever suits them.

-The programme is offered free of charge to schools in the Bradford District due to the funding received from the Bradford for Everyone programme.
+The programme is offered free of charge to schools in the Bradford District due to the funding received from the Bradford for Everyone programme and is free across all areas of The Linking Network.

 If you’d like to know more about the programme please contact email@example.com .